 by Scott Mehl

 How about a nice meal with some of your favorite royals?
 No need to bring out the good china… just a good cookbook!
 Through the years, many foods and dishes have been named for royalty, and some have become rather well-known and can be found on menus and grocery store shelves around the world.
 How many of us have nibbled on a Marie biscuit – many without even knowing that they were named for Grand Duchess Marie Alexandrovna of Russia, later the Duchess of Edinburgh, and Duchess of Saxe-Coburg and Gotha?
-Or perhaps enjoyed a snifter of Napoleon Brandy, not realizing it was a nod to the vertically-challenged Emperor himself?
+Or perhaps you enjoyed a snifter of Napoleon Brandy, not realizing it was a nod to the vertically-challenged Emperor himself?

-There are hundreds, perhaps thousands, of foods named for royalty, ranging from soups and sauces, to entreés and desserts.
+There are hundreds, perhaps thousands, of foods named after royalty, ranging from soups and sauces, to entreés and desserts.
 Whether you’re planning a formal, multi-course dinner or just a snack, it’s easy enough to bring some royalty to your meal.
 Below are just a few examples…

 If you want to start simple, it could just be a matter of changing out your bread for a roll.
 A Kaiser roll, that is!
 As with many of the foods and dishes named for royals, there is some disagreement as to the exact source of the name.
 In doing some research, I’ve found some sources attributing them to Emperor (Kaiser) Franz Joseph I of Austria (1848-1916); others to Holy Roman Emperor Joseph II (1765-1790); and even some as far back as Holy Roman Emperor Frederik III (1452-1493)!